M-Ali-Raza/graphic_designer/content/text.md

 contact_line: "Feel free to contact me"
 ---

-I'm a novice graphic designer that loves making business cards, flyers, posters, and logos.
-I like picking up new abilities and using clear, uncomplicated, and eye-catching designs to realize imaginative concepts.
+Want a poster, flyer, or logo?
+I use imaginative and straightforward designs to help you realize your ideas.
+Let's collaborate to translate your idea into images that effectively represent your company.